dreemproject/dreemgl/examples/guide/README.md

 In addition to a `REAMDE.md` components often provide one or more example compositions.
-Typically only the `index.js` is kept at the root for technical reasons (this may be changed soon to example.js), and all other compositions, supporting screens and other views not intended to be used except as examples are typically kept in the `./example` or `./examples` directory.
+Typically only the `index.js` is kept at the root for technical reasons (this may be changed soon to example.js), and all other compositions, supporting user and other views not intended to be used except as examples are typically kept in the `./example` or `./examples` directory.

 For this guide one simple screen (see `./compositons/guide/browser.js` for complete code) gathers user input